The Freetrade SIPP

 Inheritance tax: This is not normally payable although it may arise in the event that payments are made to your estate.

-The right to cancel applies to the commencement of the pension plan and on all transfers into the pension plan.
+The right to cancel applies to the commencement of the pension plan and on receipt of a transfer into the pension plan.

 In the event of cancellation, the net realisable value of any assets purchased and subsequently disinvested will form the basis of the amount returned.
 This means that having taken into account any fees or charges paid in relation to the investment and any price movements (particularly downwards), you may get back less than you originally invested.

 The Scheme Administrator will only refund a maximum of the net contributions made and any money that is in excess of the net contribution will be paid to charity.

 If you want to cancel your pension plan, you should notify Freetrade through in-app chat on the Freetrade mobile app within the 30 day cancellation period.
 The pension plan cannot be cancelled after the cancellation period has ended.